typedb/typedb-docs/08-examples/03-migration-java.md

 The following happens in this method:

-1. A Grakn instance `grakn` is created, connected to the server we have running locally at `localhost:48555`.
+1. A Grakn Client instance `client` is created, connected to the server we have running locally at `localhost:48555`.
 2. A `session` is created, connected to the keyspace `phone_calls`.
 3. For each `input` object in the `inputs` collection, we call the `loadDataIntoGrakn(input, session)`.
 This takes care of loading the data as specified in the `input` object into our keyspace.
-4. Finally, the `session` is closed.
+4. Finally, the `session` and `client` are both closed.

 ## Load the Data Into phone_calls